-Exile Medics sends enthusiastic medical professionals to the world's most challenging environments to provide medical support for expeditions and the most extreme events on the planet.
+Exile Medics sends enthusiastic doctors, nurses and paramedics to the world's most challenging environments to provide medical support for expeditions and the most extreme events on the planet.
 Doctors of all grades, nurses, paramedics, physiotherapists and medical students have worked together on every Exile Medics project, and more are becoming available all the time.

 Being an Exile Medic tests you and your knowledge, it builds your team working and leadership skills and you find out how resourceful you truly are.
 It is the toughest medicine you will ever do, but also one of the most rewarding experiences of your life.

 Dr Brett Rocos FRGS MD FRCS (Tr & Orth), Director firstname.lastname@example.org

 Brett started Exile Medics in 2009 as a way to travel the world as a doctor.
 Starting in Brazil as a race doctor in the Amazon rainforest, his experience now covers every type of environment and terrain all over the world.
-Day to day, Brett works as an orthopaedic surgeon in Bristol, UK, but regularly teaches and lectures about expedition medicine and surgery in the UK and abroad.
+Day to day, Brett works as an trauma and orthopaedic surgeon in Bristol, UK.
+He teaches and lectures about expedition medicine and surgery in the UK and abroad.
 Alongside this, he is Chief Medical Officer for World Offshore Powerboats, Honorary Clinical Lecturer in Orthopaedic Spinal Surgery and site on the Royal Geographical Society Medical Cell Executive.
 Throughout a varied career, Brett has been a Clinical Advisor to the Chief Medical Officer of England, been a doctor at Silverstone and Brands Hatch racing circuits and British Superbikes, worked for the World Health Organisation in East Africa, carried out research into the use of air ambulances in prehospital major trauma, worked as a visiting spinal surgeon in the USA and has had his passport stolen only once.

 Brett fundamentally believes that wilderness and expedition medicine should be accessible to everyone, and that practicing safe and effective clinical medicine in the field is key to successful adventuring and racing.